 Wedding showers are a popular way for the people in your life to express their joy about your upcoming nuptials.
-There is nothing more special than celebrating the love you have for your spouse-to-be than with your friends and family.
+There is nothing more special than celebrating the love you have for your spouse-to-be than with your close friends and loved ones.

 Zola is here to help you with every aspect of your engagement and wedding planning process leading up to the big day, including any showers you may have.
 Our easy-to-use wedding registry will help your guests shower you the best way they know how while helping you navigate the wedding registry process seamlessly.

 For more resources surrounding bridal showers, see our expert advice below: